Frequently Asked Questions (FAQs) About the Arthritis Council

 - Advocating for the use of epidemiological approaches in chronic disease services planning and chronic disease data.

-NACDD’s Councils and Task Forces - Arthritis, Breast & Cervical Cancer, Cardiovascular Health, Comprehensive Cancer, Diabetes, Health Equity, Healthy Aging, Osteoporosis, Pacific Chronic Disease, Program Integration, School Health, Tobacco Control Network, Vision & Eye Health, and Women’s Health - address the unique needs of specific chronic diseases to advance prevention and control efforts in those areas and professional development for chronic disease staff with common program interests.
+NACDD’s Initiatives include: Arthritis, Breast & Cervical Cancer, Cardiovascular Health, Comprehensive Cancer, Diabetes, Health Equity, Healthy Aging, Osteoporosis, Pacific Chronic Disease, Program Integration, School Health, Tobacco Control Network, Vision & Eye Health, and Women’s Health - address the unique needs of specific chronic diseases to advance prevention and control efforts in those areas and professional development for chronic disease staff with common program interests.

 Further information about NACDD and benefits of membership are available on this site.